 Michelle Ramos, Ph.D. is an Associate Professor in the Department of Child and Adolescent Studies at California State University, Fullerton (CSUF).
 She received her M.A. in Psychology from CSUF and her Ph.D. in Clinical Psychology from the University of Southern California.
 She completed her clinical internship at the UC San Diego School of Medicine/VA Medical Center - Children's Hospital and is a licensed psychologist.
 Dr. Ramos conducts research on the intergenerational transmission of couple and family aggression.
 She is particularly interested in youths’ romantic relationships, conflict via electronic/social media, and health outcomes.

-Jessica Hill is a second-year clinical science doctoral student at Binghamton University under the supervision of Dr. Christina Balderrama-Durbin.
+Jessica Hill is a fourth-year clinical science doctoral student at Binghamton University under the supervision of Dr. Christina Balderrama-Durbin.
 Her research interests include: trauma and adversity, mechanisms of resilience (e.g., social support, biological mechanisms), and relationship functioning.
 Jessica earned her B.A. degree in Social Justice Outreach from Concordia University-St. Paul, and her M.A. in Counseling Psychology at St. Mary's University of Minnesota.
 Prior to joining the graduate program at Binghamton University, she received a NIH diversity supplement and worked as a research assistant for two years at the Minneapolis VAHCS on studies focused on resilience trajectories of new military service members, and veterans with chronic PTSD.

 TBD